 With the increase in technology, Algonquin has continued to provide current services in online learning, blackboard, and our own ACSIS, which allows students to view their information, classes, grades, and more.
 There are over 80 computer labs available on campus.
 24 hour labs are also available.
 Students are given a username, password, e-mail, and Internet access that can be utilized at the College, residence, or at home

-Ottawa is home to many national museums, including the Museum of Civilization and the Museum of Science and Technology.
+Ottawa is home to many national museums, including the Museum of History and the Museum of Science and Technology.
 Ottawa is also home to the prestigious National Art Gallery.
 The city hosts many festivals and celebrations each year and is a favourite destination for tourists.
 The city has a variety of rich cultural communities that reflect Canada's policy of diversity and tolerance.

-The Centre for Students with Disabilities (CSD) provides educational support services to students with disabilities applying to or attending Algonquin College.
+The Centre for Accessible Learning (CAL) provides educational support services to students with disabilities applying to or attending Algonquin College.
 Assistance is available for students who may have a learning disability, be blind or visually impaired, be hard of hearing or deaf/deafened, have multiple disabilities, have a mental health disability, have a head injury; and/or have a physical disability or be mobility impaired.

 The College offers joint degree programs with Carleton University and the University of Ottawa.
-There are also numerous articulation agreements with many other Canadian universities including Lakehead University, McMaster University, Ryerson Polytechnic University, University of Lethbridge, Brock University, University of Guelph, Nipissing University, and others.
+There are also numerous articulation agreements with many other Canadian universities including Lakehead University, McMaster University, Toronto Metropolitan University, University of Lethbridge, Brock University, University of Guelph, Nipissing University, and others.

 The International Education Centre ensures that Algonquin College plays a part in Canada's response to the global marketplace and the developing of world's needs for technical, managerial, and vocational training.
 More than 200 Algonquin staff worked in various countries around the world.
-In addition, there are international students from more than 70 countries studying at the College.
+In addition, there are international students from more than 100 countries studying at the College.
 Algonquin, in collaboration with a local partner, delivers Algonquin programming at Algonquin College Kuwait.
 Algonquin also delivers programming with partner institutions in China, India, and Montenegro.